qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

 * Look for the :guilabel:`Open Data Source Manager` button: |dataSourceManager|

-* The dialog allows you to use choose the data to load depending on the data type (each tab on the left part of the dialog lists all the data type available) or you can browse the files directly from the folder of your computer (the *Browser* tab, see :ref:`browser_panel_tm` section):
+* The dialog allows you to choose the data to load depending on the data type: each tab on the left part of the dialog lists the available data types.
+  You can also can browse the files directly from the folder of your computer with the *Browser* tab (see :ref:`browser_panel_tm` section):

 .. image:: img/add_data_dialog.png
   :align: center

-* Click on the :guilabel:`Vector` tab and on the :guilabel:`Browse` button and navigate to the file :kbd:`exercise_data/epsg4326/roads.shp` (in your course directory).
+* Click on the :guilabel:`Vector` tab and on the **[Browse]** button and navigate to the file :file:`exercise_data/epsg4326/roads.shp` (in your course directory).
 With this file selected, click :guilabel:`Open`.
 You will see the original dialog, but with the file path filled in.
-Click :guilabel:`Add` here as well.
+Click  **[Add]** here as well.
 The data you specified will now load.

 .. image:: img/add_vector_dialog.png